-Social investing and social responsibility is becoming a major trend in the financial and business world.
+Social investing and social responsibility are major trends in the financial and business world.
 Many investors and consumers want to invest in or buy from companies that have a moral compass.
 The benefit corporation law is intended to create standards for social responsibility that investors and consumers can use to make decisions about the moral and social propriety of the companies they invest in.

 A benefit corporation may elect to have a general public benefit or a specific public benefit.
 Specific public benefits must be set forth in the articles of incorporation.
 The specific public benefits listed in the statute include:

-- Providing low-income or underserved individuals or communities with beneficial products or services;
+- Providing low-income or underserved individuals or communities with beneficial products or services

-- Promoting economic opportunity for individuals or communities beyond the creation of jobs in the normal course of business;
+- Promoting economic opportunity for individuals or communities beyond the creation of jobs in the normal course of business

-- Preserving the environment;
+- Preserving the environment

-- Improving human health;
+- Improving human health

-- Promoting the arts, sciences or advancement of knowledge;
+- Promoting the arts, sciences or advancement of knowledge

-- Promoting economic development through support of initiatives that increase access to capital for emerging and growing technology enterprises, facilitate the transfer and commercial adoption of new technologies, provide technical and business support to emerging and growing technology enterprises or form support partnerships that support those objectives;
+- Promoting economic development through support of initiatives that increase access to capital for emerging and growing technology enterprises, facilitate the transfer and commercial adoption of new technologies, provide technical and business support to emerging and growing technology enterprises or form support partnerships that support those objectives

-- Conferring any other particular benefit on society or the environment.
+- Conferring any other particular benefit on society or the environment